Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A spinal cord tumor may be called “primary,” which means the cancer started in the spinal cord, or “secondary,” which means the cancer started somewhere else in body and spread to the spinal cord.
 Most of the time, spinal cord tumors are secondary tumors.
-A spinal cord tumor is often a cancer of the breast, thyroid, lung, prostate, or another cancer that has extended throughout the body to reach the spine.
+A spinal cord tumor is often a cancer of the lung, breast, prostate, or another cancer that has extended throughout the body to reach the spine.

 Spinal cord tumors are sometimes caused by a genetic disorder, like neurofibromatosis.
-Some people get spinal cord tumors because they were exposed to toxic chemicals that can cause cancer or have been exposed to radiation.

 Spinal cord tumors affect many different areas and come in many different types, including:

 Leukemia or lymphoma, cancers of the blood

 Medulloblastomas, which start in the brain and metastasize to the spine, and are most common in children